North Korean defectors: Russia

 A study by Kyung Hee University estimated that roughly 10,000 North Koreans live in the Russian Far East; many are escapees from North Korean work camps there.
+This includes a population in Kamchatka, which was around 1,800 by 2020.

+To cross the 17-kilometre border between Russia and North Korea, defectors must find a way across the Tumen River.
+This is rarely done, because Russia's short stretch of the river is far better patrolled than China's stretch.
+Even when they succeed, the rewards for doing so are not as high since the ethnic Korean community in Russia is far smaller to receive sufficient support from, as opposed to China, which has a larger Korean population.
+Lastly, North Korea is believed to have infiltrated Russia in search of defectors and those who support them, as explained below.

 Both South Korean diplomatic missions and local ethnic Koreans are reluctant to provide them with any assistance; it is believed that North Korea ordered the assassination of South Korean consul Choi Duk-gun in 1996 as well as two private citizens in 1995, in response to their contact with the refugees.
 As of 1999, there were estimated to be only between 100 and 500 North Korean refugees in the area.
 In 2014, Russia and North Korea drafted an agreement to deport illegal immigrants found to be living in either country.

 Thailand

 Thailand is generally the final destination of North Koreans escaping through China.
 While North Koreans are not given refugee status and are officially classified as illegal immigrants, the Thai government will deport them to South Korea instead of back to North Korea.
 This is because South Korea recognizes native Koreans from the entire Korean Peninsula as citizens.
 These North Korean escapees are subject to imprisonment for illegal entry; however, most of these sentences are suspended.
 Recognizing this, many North Koreans will in fact surrender themselves to the Royal Thai Police as soon as they cross the border into Thailand.